Have you tried to search for statistics on cancer in Singapore?

 You’ll realise that they are all over the place.

-Some of the statistics included:
+Here are some of the statistics we’ve included:

 - likelihood of getting cancer

-- which are the most common cancers
+- what are the most common cancers for men and women

 - cost of cancer treatments